Chroma51/Chroma51/README.md

 ### FiveM Developer - Front-End Developer

-- I'm dynamic developer specializing mainly in FiveM Development.
-I used to gain knowledge about Discord Development 3 years ago.
-My bots had served over 100 servers.
+I'm dynamic developer specializing mainly in FiveM Development and in Front-end Development.
 <!--
 **Chroma51/Chroma51** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.